mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/major-upgrade/upgrade-clusters/migrate-platform-apps/prepare-apps/index.md

 ## Velero

 In 2.x, the Velero install has moved from the `velero` namespace to the `kommander` namespace.
 If you have runbooks or automation that invokes the velero tool, make sure to update them as suggested below.

-<p class="message--note"><strong>NOTE: </strong> The Velero namespace can be set to kommander with the <code>velero client config set namespace=kommander</code>.
+<p class="message--note"><strong>NOTE: </strong> The Velero namespace can be set to <code>kommander</code> with the <code>velero client config set namespace=kommander</code>.
 Alternatively you can set the environment variable <code>export VELERO_NAMESPACE=kommander</code>, or use the velero --namespace command line option.</p>

 ## SSO stack

-The adaption procedure is not able to adapt custom-configured identity providers.
+The adaption procedure is not able to adapt custom configured identity providers.
 After processing, the [SSO](../../../../security/oidc) stack must be configured again.

 ## Additional Notes